 FEHBP cuts: Here they come

-WASHINGTON - A full court press by the HME industry to repeal Medicare reimbursement cuts based on Federal Employees Health Benefit Plans (FEHBP) appears headed for certain failure.
+WASHINGTON - A full court press by the HME industry to repeal Medicare reimbursement cuts based on Federal Employees Health Benefit Plans (FEHBP) appeared headed for certain failure last month.

-Industry leaders acknowledge that the defeat is disappointing, but they also point out that 117 of 435 representatives signed on as co-sponsors of H.R.
+Industry leaders called the defeat disappointing, but they also pointed out that 117 of 435 representative signed on as co-sponsors of H.R.
 4491.
-That is a tremendous show of support and those relationships should benefit the industry in future dealings with CMS, they say
+That is a tremendous show of support and those relationships should benefit the industry in future dealings with CMS, they say.

 “That is a huge good news story,” said Cara Bachenheimer, vice president of government relations for Invacare.
 “I can’t remember the last time this industry was so successful in garnering support from that many members of Congress.”